CPE-OAuth/servicestage-mobileapp-react-example/doc/en/tutorial/Step2_Setup.md

 3. Follow the instructions to install Node.js.

 4. After installation is completed, verify the installation by opening the Command Prompt.
-Run ‘node –v’ and ‘npm –v’ to verify installation and version.
+Run â€˜node â€“vâ€™ and â€˜npm â€“vâ€™ to verify installation and version.
 ![s2q](./imgs/s2q.png)

 5. (Optional)  Proxy setup.
 Depending on the location of the laptop / desktop, proxy settings may be needed.
 Run the following command to configure proxy.
 Change the proxy host and port to your company proxy accordingly.